Self-confinement of relativistic pair beams in magnetized interstellar plasmas: the case of pulsar X-ray filaments

 which is identical (apart from a factor of $S/2$) to the growth rate of the cavitation instability \cite{peterson+21}.
 If the cavitation instability grows, it leads to $S\sim 1$ and then the NRI will also grow on comparable timescales.
 The NRI growth time is much shorter than the decay time of the magnetized cavities, i.e., significant charge asymmetry is steadily sustained during the NRI growth.

 To test this scenario, we perform a 3D simulation with $\gamma_b=10$, $\alpha=5 \times 10^{-2}$, $\sigma=10^{-1}$ and $\Delta \gamma_b=5$; the latter is chosen because, as shown in \cite{zacharegkas+24}, hot beams are expected to drive the NRI more efficiently than cold beams.
 We set $m_i/m_e=25$ so our simulations fall in the appropriate (low-current) regime of the NRI, as expected for realistic parameters \cite{lichko+25}.
 The results are shown in Fig.~\ref{Fig:3D}.
 The cavitation instability grows (Fig.~\ref{Fig:3D}a), forming toroidal structures around the beam propagation direction.
 The transverse field is amplified to $(B_\perp / B_0)_{\rm cav} \sim 1.1$, consistent with Eq.~\ref{eq:saturation} accounting for the fact that cavities fill half of the volume.
 At later times, beam $e^+$ streaming outside the cavities further amplify the field via the NRI, generating right-hand circularly polarized waves with wavevector aligned with the $z$ direction of the background field.
 In Fig.~\ref{Fig:3D}b, the transverse magnetic field $B_\perp$ produced by the streaming $e^+$ is shown in red, while the cavities generated by beam $e^-$ are shown in green, as in (a).
 Magnetic field lines inside the $e^+$-dominated regions display right-hand circular polarization, a hallmark of the NRI driven by beam $e^+$ \cite{gupta+21}.
-Given that the NRI wavevector is along $z$, it should not grow in 2D, as we indeed confirm in the Supplemental Material for the same parameters as our 3D run.
+Given that the NRI wavevector is along $z$, it should not grow in 2D, as we indeed confirm in the End Matter for the same parameters as our 3D run.

-The NRI saturates when the fastest-growing modes---initially at scales smaller than the Larmor radius of the beam particles---transfer power to larger scales, until they reach the Larmor scale as measured with the NRI-amplified field.
+The NRI saturates when the fastest-growing modes---that grows on scales of order $1/k \sim 7 \,d_e$ during the linear phase, consistent with theoretical expectations and smaller than the Larmor radius of the beam particles---transfer power to larger scales, until they reach the Larmor scale as measured with the NRI-amplified field.
 Equivalently, the energy in the transverse field $B_\perp$ generated by the NRI is (Eq.
 10 in \cite{zacharegkas+24})

 For $S = 0.8$, the total amplified field---accounting for the simultaneous occurrence of cavities and NRI modes at later times, each occupying half of the volume---is expected to reach $B_\perp / B_0\sim 3.1$, which is consistent with our 3D results.
 Our results then demonstrate that, with the development of the cavitation instability, a current asymmetry is generated in the beam, which allows the NRI to grow and amplify the field.